langley-2/job-tracker-swift/README.md

 - **SwiftUI** for the interface
 - **Swift 5**
 - **UserDefaults** for lightweight persistence (with plans to move to Core Data or SwiftData)
-- iOS 15.0+ compatible
+- Compatible with iOS 15.0 and above

 ## In Action

-The app uses color-coded indicators and subtle visual cues (like progress dots) to show where each application stands.
-From the detailed view, I can see exactly what needs to happen next — whether that’s researching the company more, sending a follow-up, or preparing for an interview.
+The app uses colour-coded indicators and subtle visual cues (like progress dots) to show where each application stands.
+The detailed view highlights what’s next — whether that’s researching the company, following up, or preparing for an interview.

-## What’s Next
+## In Development

-Some ideas I’ve scoped out for future iterations:

-- iCloud sync so I can track across devices
-- Calendar integration to manage interviews
-- Uploads for resumes and cover letters
-- Automated reminders for deadlines
-- A stats dashboard to visualize overall progress
-- Smarter filtering and sorting
+I’m currently working on several enhancements, including:

+- **AI-powered job discovery**, surfacing relevant roles based on skills, preferences, and history
+- **Smart autofill**, extracting job details automatically from URLs or job boards
+- Improved data storage using **Core Data or SwiftData**
+- Expanded guidance and in-app tips tailored to each stage of the application process